Arindam8282/Tic-Tac-Toe-Angular/README.md

 A small open source singleplayer and multiplayer game project
 ![](src/assets/images/land_page.png).
-single player version.
-here you can play it with a BOT.
+## single player version.here you can play it with a BOT.
 ![](src/assets/images/single_player.png).
-Multiplayer Version.
+## Multiplayer Version.
 ![](src/assets/images/multi_player.png)
 here you have to enter your name on the top text input box and then enter any room id to create or to join a room